-Andy Serkis Says ‘War for the Planet of the Apes’ Will Be ‘Final Chapter’ in Trilogy — but Don’t Count Out More ‘Apes’ Movies
+Andy Serkis Says 'War for the Planet of the Apes' Will Be 'Final Chapter' in Trilogy — but Don't Count Out More 'Apes'

 But, Serkis quickly cautioned, “It’s by no means the end of the road in terms of Apes films.”

 Serkis’s addendum hardly qualifies as shocking.
 Apes films have become a longstanding cinematic tradition, and War for the Planet of the Apes will mark the ninth released over a span of 59 years (there have also been two television series).
-The series has had its ebbs and flows, beginning with the 1968 Charlton Heston classic Planet of the Apes, which was followed by four decidedly less celebrated sequels from 1970 to ’73.
+The series has had its ebbs and flows, beginning with the 1968 Charlton Heston classic Planet of the Apes, which was followed by four decidedly less celebrated sequels from 1970-73.

 A long-gestating Tim Burton-directed relaunch ultimately disappointed in 2001, but the series has been on a high since rebooting in 2011 under a brain trust that included producers Peter Chernin and Dylan Clark, writer-producers Rick Jaffa, Amanda Silver, and Mark Bomback, directors Rupert Wyatt (Rise) and Matt Reeves (Dawn, War), and their primary primate played by Serkis.
 Rise grossed $176 million at the U.S. box office, Dawn $208 million — and both received stellar critical reviews.